start-react/sb-admin-react/README.md

 ## Roadmap

-- Add sample AJAX calls and make the components more modular
+- Add sample AJAX calls (using Flux / Reflux) and make the components more modular
 - Add chart examples
+- Lazy loading of pages
+- Load CSS using Webpack

 ### Automation tools used